-Saturday night the Henry Ford Museum hosted my family for 2017 Holiday Nights at Greenfield Village.
+Last year the Henry Ford Museum hosted my family for 2017 Holiday Nights at Greenfield Village.
 This is one of our favorite annual traditions.
 One thing that I love about Greenfield Village is that it is so large and there are so many extra activities that we always seem to find something new.
-Also, don’t forget to check out our 10 tips for Holiday Nights.
+Also, don’t forget to check out our 10 tips for attending Holiday Nights with kids.

 Our 2017 Holiday Nights Experience

 Holiday Nights is 3.3 hours, but we could easily spend even more time there.
 We always seem to be rushing to fit in everything.
 I think this is our 8th straight year attending Holiday Nights.

 We had a great time at Holiday Nights and look forward to returning next year.
 We started with street food for dinner, visiting the historic houses, a snack at the Village Pavilion and finally a trip to Liberty Craftworks to watch the artisans at work.

 A new experience at 2017’s Holiday Nights is the Menlo Park Lights.
 This was the first time we were in any of the Menlo Park buildings except for the boarding house.
 The Menlo Park complex is set for December 1880 when Thomas Edison met with politicians from New York City to convince them to allow him to light up 1 square mile of NYC – including digging up the roads to lay underground wire.

 Also in the Menlo Park lab is an old phonograph that records on foil cones and can be played back.
 Historically, it is famous for a recording that Sarah Bernhardt made.
 More recently, Lady Gaga visited and made a recording last month.

 Since we have attended Holiday Nights many times, we have some tips to share.